Health and wellbeing champions

 - acting as a role model for promoting positive health and wellbeing practice within your organisation, team and department

-- listen to colleagues when appropriate
+- listening to colleagues when appropriate

 - providing support to health and wellbeing leads

-- making sure that colleagues are taking time to reflect and be aware of their physical and mental health.
+- making sure colleagues are taking time to reflect and be aware of their physical and mental health.